 Graduating from the University of Alberta in 2003, Carin remained committed to education, earning a Master of Health Studies, a Certificate in Business Administration and an Advanced Executive Certificate from Queen’s University.
 These diverse experiences and her continued passion for occupational therapy are strengths she brings to the COTBC Board.

 Carin is committed to leadership and excellence in health care.
 She has lead several quality improvement initiatives within her organization and is a valued leader both at work and in her volunteer positions on the Canadian College of Health Care Leaders Executive and SafeCare BC’s Board of Directors..

-Carin was elected to the board in 2015.
+Carin was first elected to the board in 2015, and re-appointed for another three-year beginning February 1, 2018.
 She has been an active member on the Inquiry Committee since 2014 and was appointed as the board representative to the committee as of February 1, 2016.

 Debbie Ruggiero, Kelowna

 Debbie graduate from the University of British Columbia in 1989.
 Since 2001, she has successfully established a trusted private practice built on the foundations of occupational therapy.
 ADL Occupational Therapy Inc. provides a variety of medical legal and community rehabilitation services in the Southern Interior.
 From participation in diverse community organizations to mentoring occupational therapists and other allied professionals, Debbie is a willing volunteer and recognized leader.
 Throughout her career, whatever “hat” she wears, she always keeps the principles and values of occupational therapy at the forefront.